Instructions for cooking a small four rib prime rib roast. This will serve 2 – 4 people.

 Fall River happens to be in one of our favorite local destinations.
 It is a 17.1-mile-long tributary to the Big Thompson River in Larimer County, Colorado.
 The river’s source is near the Alpine Visitor Center in Rocky Mountain National Park.
 It flows down the canyon and over Chasm Falls before its confluence with the Big Thompson in Estes Park.

 A great side dish for this beautiful Prime Rib Roast is Slow Cooker Creamed Corn.
-Just adding corn, butter and cream cheese to the crock pot, is a worry free, ready when you are side dish.
+Just adding corn, butter and cream cheese to the crock pot, is a worry free, ready when you are, side dish.
+Plus using the crock-pot frees up a stove top burner.